-June is upon us, before you know it, July will be here and, hopefully a summer like last year will stretch out ahead of us.
-Have you got your holiday planned, thinking of driving, may be you’re considering taking your car over to France either by Ferry or via the Tunnel.
-May be it’s your first time – not sure what you need, how to get there or indeed what to do when you’re there?
+June is upon us, before you know it, July will be here and, hopefully, a summer like last year will stretch out ahead of us.
+Have you got your holiday planned, thinking of driving, maybe you’re considering taking your car over to France either by Ferry or via the Tunnel.
+Maybe it’s your first time – not sure what you need, how to get there or indeed what to do when you’re there?
 If you’re nodding your head at any of these then you’re definitely in luck.
 We have put together some handy tips and facts about driving in France to ease your apprehension and help you with the planning – so read on….

-Getting your paperwork in place.
+Get your paperwork in place.

 There are a handful of documents you will need to take with you when driving through France as well as the all-important GB sticker on your car or a number plate with GB on it:

 • A full, valid driving licence

 • Proof of Insurance